Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Roy Lake State Park

-Another delightfully isolated area, Roy Lake State Park presents you with a clear view of the stars, especially just west of the shop building in a field north of Roy Lake.
+Another delightfully isolated area, Roy Lake State Park, provides a clear view of the stars, especially just west of the shop building in a field north of Roy Lake.

-Fee: $22 for non-electrical campsite, $26 for electrical campsite, and $55 for a camping cabin.
+Fee: $22 for a non-electrical campsite, $26 for an electrical campsite and $55 for a camping cabin.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

 Pickerel Lake Recreation Area

-Hit this park’s east unite and ascend Glacial Mounds Trail for a most excellent view of the moon, stars and more.
+Hit this park’s east unit and ascend Glacial Mounds Trail for a most excellent view of the moon, stars and more.

 Hartford Beach State Park